Encryption and Security

 Data in transit

 By default, all Verkada systems encrypt data in transit using Hypertext Transfer Protocol Secure (HTTPS)/Secure Socket Layer (SSL) to prevent anyone from intercepting or altering the data communications.
-Thumbnails, firmware updates, and settings are securely transmitted between the cloud and device using AES 128-bit encryption, Transport Layer Security (TLS) v1.2, and RSA2048.
+Thumbnails, firmware updates, and settings are securely transmitted between the cloud and device using AES encryption, Transport Layer Security (TLS) v1.2, and RSA.

 Data in the cloud